kamangir/bluer-algo/bluer_algo/docs/bps/template.md

 - [loop](./loop.md)
 - [mathematics](./mathematics-template.md)

-> ℹ️ only works on rpi.
+> ℹ️ works on rpi only.

 > ℹ️ tx-power is not implemented in rpi. nominal value: 10-12 dBm. -1: indicates unknown.